Skip to content

 }

-• ASYNC_NEW_TX: Deferred execution in a separate transaction
+• ASYNC_NEW_TX: Deferred execution in a separate, independent transaction.
+Default mode.

 Synchronous executions run immediately and block the current processing thread on the same node, making them local and non-distributed.
 In contrast, asynchronous executions are scheduled for deferred processing and can be handled by any node in the cluster, enabling horizontal scalability and workload distribution, albeit with possibly somewhat higher latency.